 - Lemongrass: analgesic, anti-inflammatory and antiseptic properties; warms up muscles and relieves mental strain

-So I mixed 2 cups of epsom salts to 1/2 cup of baking powder and added 15 drops of pure essential oils and the zest of 1/2 a lemon.
+So I mixed 2 cups of epsom salts to 1/2 cup of baking soda and added 15 drops of pure essential oils and the zest of 1/2 a lemon.

 Mix well and store in a glass jar or container.
 Pure essential oils can react to plastic I believe so it’s best to store them in glass.
 To use, add 1/2 cup to your bath and soak your tired muscles away… and read a good book while your at it!